P-40E-1 Warhawk Serial Number 41-36166

 References

-Thanks to Bob Haning, Craig Busby, Charles Darby, Bruce Hoy and Michael Claringbould for information on this aircraft.
-The story of the this aircraft is written in Protect & Avenge on page 88.
+Thanks to Bob Haning, Craig Busby, Charles Darby, Bruce Hoy and Michael Claringbould for additional information

 Contribute Information